Soviet cruiser Kaganovich: Service

 Kaganovich was one of the Project 26bis2 cruisers, the third pair of the Kirov-class cruisers.
 She was larger and had a more powerful anti-aircraft armament than her half-sisters.
 She was assembled at Shipyard 199, Komsomolsk-on-Amur, from components built at the Shipyard 198 (Marti South) in Nikolayev.
 She was laid down on 12 August 1938, launched from drydock on 7 May 1944 and was officially accepted into the Pacific Fleet on 6 December 1944 after being towed down the Amur River to Vladivostok.
 She was still incomplete on this date and the official report of all work completed was not signed until 29 January 1947.
 Her construction was prolonged by late deliveries from western factories.
 For example, her propellers had to be shipped from Leningrad after it had been surrounded by the Germans in September 1941 and her propeller shafts had to be removed from the Barrikady factory in Stalingrad before it was destroyed by the Germans in 1942.
 Another problem was the collapse of nine girders supporting the roof of Dock 8 onto the ship in early December 1942.

 She was renamed Lazar Kaganovich in 1945 to disassociate her from Lazar's disgraced brother Mikhail Kaganovich.
 She remained inactive during the Soviet invasion of Manchuria in 1945.
 She spent the post-war period on routine training missions.
 She was renamed Petropavlovsk on 3 August 1957 after Lazar Kaganovich was purged from the government after an unsuccessful coup against Nikita Khrushchev that same year.
 Her superstructure was badly damaged by a Force 12 typhoon on 19 September 1957.
-Sources disagree on her fate; one says that she was converted into a floating barracks on 6 February 1960 and later sold for scrap while another says that she was simply sold for scrap on 6 February 1960.
+After attempts to sell her to the People's Liberation Army Navy failed due to the Sino-Soviet split, she was converted into a floating barracks on 6 February 1960 and later sold for scrap.